 Safety is the biggest concern among surfers seeking for a place through Couch Surfing.
 Personally, all my experiences had been quite pleasant.

-Recently, I came across a news where a 25 yrs. old American Humanitarian Traveller was beaten to death by her couch surfing host while she was on an earthquake relief mission in Nepal.
+Recently, I came across a news of 25 yrs. old American Humanitarian Traveller beaten to death by her couch-surfing host while she was on an earthquake relief mission in Nepal.